Categorifying reduced rings: The examples

 \begin{proof} The fact that $C$ is trace-zero is well-known: given a nilpotent endomorphism $f:c \to c$, one can filter $c$ by the kernel of the powers of $f$ to find that the map $f$ is zero on the associated graded.
 Thus the trace of $f$ is zero since it is on the associated graded.

-To see that a category with bounded $t$-structure is trace-zero, we use the fact that every map is canonically filtered by the Postnikov tower, with associated graded maps in shifts of the heart.
-In particular, an endomorphism is nilpotent iff it is on all homotopy groups, as the condition of the trace being zero can also be checked on homotopy groups.
-The heart of the $t$-structure is an abelian category, so the previous case applies.
+To see that a rigid braided monoidal category with bounded $t$-structure is trace-zero, we use the fact that every map is canonically filtered by the Postnikov tower, with associated graded maps in shifts of the heart.
+In particular, using additivity of traces, if $f$ is a nilpotent endomorphism of $X$, it suffices to check for each $i$ that the map $\pi_{i}^{\heart}f:\pi_i^{\heart}X \to \pi_i^{\heart}X$ has trace zero.
+Each $\pi_i^{\heart}f$ is nilpotent since $f$ is.

+The heart of the $t$-structure is an abelian category, and so the proof of the previous case applies to $\pi_i^{\heart}f$.\footnote{Note that this doesn't directly reduce to the previous case, since the dual of an object in the heart may not be in the heart.}

 We omit the proof that trace-zero categories are closed under idempotent completion, products, and filtered colimits, as it is straightforward. \end{proof}

 We are now ready to produce ribbon categorifications of all reduced rings.